Search Site

 If you do, you may be suffering from a medical condition called laryngopharyngeal reflux or LPR!

 LPR is not quite the same thing as the more common gastroesophageal reflux (GERD).
-First of all, regardless of whether it is LPR or GERD, reflux is when there is backflow of stomach acid going up towards your mouth instead of down into your intestines.
+First of all, regardless of whether it is LPR or GERD, reflux is when there is backflow of stomach contents going up towards your mouth instead of down into your intestines.
 In your esophagus (muscular tube that goes from your mouth to your stomach) there are 2 sphinteric structures to prevent reflux from happening.
 One sphincter is located at the junction of your stomach and esophagus (LES or lower esophageal sphincter) and the other is located at the junction of your esophagus and throat (UES or upper esophageal sphincter).
 Reflux occurs when these sphincteric valves fail.
 As the diaphragm contributes to the lower sphincter, that's why people with hiatal hernias are at risk for reflux since that's when part of the stomach gets pulled (or herniates) into the chest cavity above the diaphragm.
+This situation also leads to a shorter esophageal length as the stomach is closer to the throat with a hiatal hernia.
 Reflux could be either acid (most common) or digestive enzymes (pepsin, bile, etc) and other secretions.
 Either one can exist without the other.
-More on non-acidic reflux to the right. —>
+More on non-acidic reflux here.

 So what is the difference between LPR and GERD?